 - Experiment with textual ads and diversify your color patterns to see what can attract the best yield.

 - Outstream video ads.
 Video ads are on the rise and attract numerous viewers.
 They also offer a great creative output for advertisers, so it is a sure way to optimize yields.
-Video ads have quite high click-to-rate (CTR) results with greater viewer engagement.
-As a result of all the above-mentioned benefits, video ad spending in the US is expected to reach $78.5 billion by 2023, so the demand is high.
-Publishers can replace video ads that emerge before the video content and mid-roll video with in-stream and in-read ads.
+Video ads have high click-to-rate (CTR) results with greater viewer engagement.
+As a result of all the above-mentioned benefits, video ad spending in the US reached $78.5 billion by 2023, so the demand is high.
+Publishers can replace ads that emerge before the video content and mid-roll video with in-stream and in-read ads.

 - Interstitial ads.
 Because this type of ad is full-page and takes up the whole screen, they have the highest effective cost per thousand impressions (eCPM) rates.
 It is quite invasive as well, so consider putting it at places with more natural transition, like between content, for instance.
 Take into consideration user experience when experimenting with interstitial ads.

 - Podcast advertising.
-Studies suggest that by 2023 the number of podcast listeners in the US will surpass 160 million, with an yearly increase of around 20 million listeners.
+According to the research, in 2024, the number of podcast listeners in the US will reach 249 million, with a yearly increase of around 20 million listeners.
 Especially during the pandemic, podcasts proved to be a wildly popular form of pastime, thus presenting a lucrative opportunity for monetization.
 Podcast advertising advanced partially due to programmatic technologies.
-They go well together as podcasts have strong content with engaging storytelling, a low financial stronghold to entry, and an already existing audience base, which makes it into a perfect revenue growth channel for publishers.
+They go well together as podcasts have strong content with engaging storytelling, a low financial stronghold to entry, and an existing audience base, making it a perfect revenue growth channel for publishers.

 Pandemic has affected digital advertising in numerous ways.
 Understandably, more and more people are spending time on their devices browsing the Internet during the lockdowns and other quarantine restrictions.
 Under such circumstances, it is no wonder that mobile usage is on the rise worldwide.
 Taking into account this data, it is only logical that adapting your website to mobile users can bring additional benefits and revenues.
 It is essential to optimize: